Latest guide to employee Right to Work Checks for UK employers

 The legislation and guidance around illegal working can be complex.
 Employers may face a range of tough sanctions, both civil and criminal if they are found to be employing individuals who do not have the right to work.

 Human Resources staff can avoid this by ensuring full right to work checks are conducted in keeping with the latest Home Office guidance.
 We provide specialist advice on the range of illegal working offences, best practices to avoid them, how to mitigate and report lapses and also how to respond if you fall foul.
-Following a slow-down during the pandemic, the Home Office has resumed compliance visits and official figures show a big rise in penalties which can amount to up to £20,000 for each staff member illegally employed.
+Following a slow-down during the pandemic, the Home Office has resumed compliance visits and official figures show a big rise in penalties.

-Now, from 1 October 2022, remote right to work checks brought in during the pandemic to allow employers to conduct checks on prospective staff without having to meet face-to-face come to an end.
+Since 1 October 2022, remote right to work checks brought in during the pandemic to allow employers to conduct checks on prospective staff without having to meet face-to-face have come to an end.

-Human resources staff will have to conduct in-person checks if the physical documents are valid British and Irish passports or Irish passport cards.
+Human resources staff now have to conduct in-person checks if the physical documents are valid British and Irish passports or Irish passport cards.

 If a new employee holds an eVisa, a Biometric Residence Card (BRC), a Biometric Residence Permit (BRP) or a Frontier Worker Permit (FWP) or has EUSS status, employers should conduct an online right to work check using the free Home Office online checking service.

-Almost half of businesses are unprepared for changes to right to work checks coming in on 1 October, according to a recent survey by Xydus, one of the government-certified IDSPs, so it is well worth making sure your processes are compliant.
+Almost half of businesses were unprepared for the 2022 changes to right to work checks, according to a survey by Xydus, one of the government-certified IDSPs, so it is well worth making sure your processes are compliant.
 Organisations may face a range of tough sanctions if found to be employing individuals who do not have the right to work.
-Following a slow-down during the pandemic, the Home Office has resumed compliance visits and official figures already show a corresponding rise in penalties too.
+The Prime Minister Rishi Sunak promised an increase in Home Office compliance staff and visits and official figures already show a corresponding rise in penalties too.

 If you would like to discuss your procedures or help conducting a compliance audit to ensure your processes are up to date, for instance before a sponsor licence renewal, please contact us sooner rather than later.

-We can advise on all aspects of the ever-changing right to work check rules and how to avoid civil penalties, criminal sanction and related adverse consequences by having fully compliant right to work checks and sponsor licence compliance.
+We can advise on all aspects of the ever-changing right to work check rules and how to avoid civil penalties, criminal sanction and related adverse consequences by having fully compliant right to work checks and sponsor licence compliance and are highly rated for all aspects of business immigration in all of the UK’s top legal guides.

-Below is our quick guide to protecting yourself with right to work best practice, based on the latest Home Office guidance in April 2022.
+Below is our quick guide to protecting yourself with right to work best practice, based on the latest Home Office guidance.
 There have been many changes to how right to work checks have been conducted over the past years and we can help audit your processes to check they were compliant at the time and therefor would protect you from prosecution.

 We advise on all aspects of the ever-changing right to work check rules and how to avoid civil penalties, criminal sanction and related adverse consequences as a sponsor licence holder.
 To find out how we can help you keep on top of compliant right to work checks or to discuss any related UK immigration issues, please call us on 0207 033 9527 or click here to send us an email: